cfengine/documentation/reference/language-concepts/classes.markdown

 The `Friday .
 Evening` context will only be true on Friday evenings.
 See below for more on context operators.

+### Variable class expressions

 Sometimes it's convenient to put class names in variables.
+Variables can be used in quoted class expressions as well as the if and unless promise attributes.

+Variables used in quoted class expressions apply to all promises following the quoted class expression until the end of the promise type or until a new class expression is stated.

+**Note:** The double colon (`::`) at the end of the class expression should remain _outside_ of the quoted string.

 This example shows two ways to execute code conditionally based on such
 variables:

 ```cf3